Welcome to Stitch!

 An integration is a data source.
 This can be a database, API, file, or other data application that Stitch replicates data from, such as MySQL, Google Analytics, or Amazon S3.

 During your free trial, all of Stitch’s integrations are accessible.
-After the trial ends, some integrations - such as MongoDB or Salesforce - are only available if you select a paid plan.
+After the trial ends, some integrations - such as Oracle or Google Analytics 360 - are only available if you enter into an Enterprise plan.

 Refer to the Integration documentation for more info on each of Stitch’s integrations, such as what data is available or what features are supported.